mem0ai/mem0/README.md

 Mem0 provides an intelligent, adaptive memory layer for Large Language Models (LLMs), enhancing personalized AI experiences by retaining and utilizing contextual information across diverse applications.
 This enhanced memory capability is crucial for applications ranging from customer support and healthcare diagnostics to autonomous systems and personalized content recommendations, allowing AI to remember user preferences, adapt to individual needs, and continuously improve over time.

-> [!NOTE]
-> The Mem0 repository now also includes the Embedchain project.
-We continue to maintain and support Embedchain ❤️.
-You can find the Embedchain codebase in the [embedchain](https://github.com/mem0ai/mem0/tree/main/embedchain) directory.
 ## 🚀 Quickstart

 ### Installation